DOAJ/doaj/static_content/apply/content/seal.md

 {:.tabular-list .tabular-list--ordered}
 1. [Digital archiving and preservation](https://blog.doaj.org/2015/01/28/applications-a-note-about-archiving-and-preservation/)
-    - The journal content must be actively deposited in one of these archiving services:
+    - The journal content must be deposited in one of these archiving services:
-        - CINES
-        - CLOCKSS
+        - any service included in Keepers Registry
         - Internet Archive
-        - LOCKSS
-        - PKP PN
-        - PMC/Europe PMC
-        - Portico
+        - PubMed Central
-        - A national library
-2. Permanent identifiers
+2. Permanent article identifiers
-    - For example, DOI, ARK, Handle
+    - Such as DOI, ARK, Handle
-    - Identifiers must be deposited regularly and must resolve correctly.
+    - Identifiers must be deposited regularly and must resolve correctly
 3. Metadata supply to DOAJ
-    - Article metadata must be uploaded to DOAJ regularly and within three months of receiving the Seal.
+    - Article metadata must be uploaded to DOAJ regularly and within three months of receiving the Seal
 4. Embedded CC license information
-    - Creative Commons licensing information must be visible in all full-text formats.
+    - Creative Commons licensing information must be visible in all full-text article formats
-5. License type
+5. CC license type
     - The journal must permit use of a CC BY, CC BY-SA, CC BY-NC or CC BY-NC-SA license
     - Allows the creation of derivative products.
+6. Self-archiving policy
-6. A repository policy &ndash;allowing authors to deposit a copy of their work&ndash; indicated in one of the following ways:
+    - Authors must be allowed to deposit a version of their paper in an institutional or subject repository
-    - a) Registered with one of these services:
-        - SHERPA/RoMEO
-        - Dulcinea
-        - Héloïse
-        - Diadorim
-    - b) Or stated on the journal website
+    - Preprint, Author's Accepted Manuscript or published Version of Record
+    - No embargo should apply
 7. Copyright and publishing rights
-    -  Authors must retain unrestricted rights when publishing under any license permitted by the journal.
+    -  Authors must retain unrestricted rights when publishing under any license permitted by the journal